-Within these four pillars we have specific priorities we want our funding to support, and your application will be stronger if you can meet some of these.
+Within these four pou (pillars) we have specific priorities we want our funding to support, and your application will be stronger if you can meet some of these.

-Please see Our Strategic Vision for details on our priorities in each pillar.
+Please see Our Strategic Vision for details on our priorities within each pou.

 The following types of organisations and activities can't apply for loan funding: